VideoCurio/nixos-configuration/README.md

 ## Dotfiles

-Want a nice Terminal with some cool plugins, see [my nixos-dotfiles](https://github.com/VideoCurio/nixos-dotfiles).
+Want a nice Terminal with some cool plugins ?
+See [my nixos-dotfiles](https://github.com/VideoCurio/nixos-dotfiles).

 ## NixOS management